-Provisional transfer credits may be initially awarded, if the academic documentation is received in an unofficial form e.g. on-line results.
+Provisional transfer credits may be initially awarded, if the academic documentation is received in an unofficial form (for example: on-line results).
 In such cases, transfer credits will not be officially granted until and unless official documentation is received.
-This may also happen with provisional results from IB or A-level grades, where the official diplomas and certificates are not produced until later in the year.
+This may also happen with provisional results from university transcripts, IB or A-level grades, where the official transcripts, diplomas and certificates are not produced until later in the year.

 Council of International Schools

 The Council of International Schools (CIS) is the leading organizing body in International Education for the accreditation of schools and in the development of best practice in education standards and development.
 Richmond, the American International University in London has been a proud and active member since 1972.
 As a member we uphold the same standards of international education and service to our students as championed by the Council and as practiced amongst all member schools.

 The central purpose of CIS is to enable member organizations to achieve and deliver the highest standards in International Education and continually improve the outcome of student learning.

 Here are some aspects of CIS membership services: